 James Tolkan – Then and Now

 James Tolkan plays Tom ‘Stinger’ Jardian in Top Gun.
 He is in the opening sequence of the film and is often remembered for his blunt commanding style.
 He was a well known actor before he landed his Top Gun part and had been seen in films like War Games, Prince of the City, The Amityville Horror and, most notably, Back To The Future.
 Post Top Gun he went on to have parts in films like Masters of the Universe but also reprised his role in both Back To The Future sequels.

 An Ode To Top Gun

-Disney Pixar has made many a good film in its time, often with lines and allusions that the adult audience will find funny even though children won’t understand what is being said at all.
+Disney Pixar has made many good films in its time, often with lines and allusions that the adult audience will find funny even though children won’t understand what is being said at all.
 One such example is in the film Planes which makes a tribute to Top Gun.
-Both Val Kilmer and Anthony Edwards, huge stars of Top Gun, were cast to do voice over work for the much loved family film.
+Both Val Kilmer and Anthony Edwards, huge stars of Top Gun, were cast to do voice-over work for the much-loved family film.
 Read on for yet more revealing facts about Top Gun itself.

 Whip Hubley – Then and Now

 With a name like Whip Hubley, the man who played Hollywood in Top Gun, had to become an actor.
 Hollywood’s real name was Rick Neven.
 His handsome good looks had earned him roles in St.Elmo’s Fire prior to getting his Top Gun call up.
 His acting career did not move much on however subsequent to his Top Gun fame.
 Whilst he continued to act, he appeared largely in TV movies and in bit parts for TV shows like CSI: Miami, The Practice, and Charmed.